 What Friend Groups do

-Friends Groups are located on the larger and/or ecologically vital wildlife areas in the state.
+Friends Groups are located in the larger and/or ecologically vital wildlife areas in the state.
 Each group brings something unique to their conservation efforts, but the key activities focus on:

-- apply for grants to undertake development projects including expansion of recreational opportunities, fix health or safety issues, habitat restoration and improvement of environmental education programs;
+- apply for grants to undertake development projects including the expansion of recreational opportunities, fixing health or safety issues, habitat restoration and improvement of environmental education programs;

 - sponsor and support volunteer services and environmental education activities, seminars, lectures and other informative programs;